kpzoo/EpiFilter/README.md

 1) Incidence curve needs to start with a non-zero value
 2) Currently only uses gamma serial interval distributions but can be generalised
 3) Fit of the filtered one-step-ahead predictions gives a measure of model adequacy

+An application of this approach to New Zealand together with a computation of the confidence in elimination can be found on the New Zealand branch.
+This extension separates cases based on whether they are local to the region of interest or imported.

+Details are here:
+Parag KV and Donnelly CA (2020) "Novel early-warning system for evaluating control and elimination of SARS-CoV-2 reveals alignment of policy with local transmission in New Zealand" medRxiv 2020.11.23.20236968.